Naqa

-Naqa or Naga'a (ٱلـنَّـقْـعَـة) is a ruined ancient city of the Kushite Kingdom of Meroë in modern-day Sudan.
-The ancient city lies about 170 km north-east of Khartoum, and about 50 km east of the Nile River located at approximately MGRS 36QWC290629877.
+Naqa or Naga'a (𐦶𐦬𐦲𐦵; ٱلـنَّـقْـعَـة) is a ruined ancient city of the Kushite Kingdom of Meroë in modern-day Sudan.
+The ancient city lies about 170 km north-east of Khartoum, and about 50 km east of the Nile River.
 Here smaller wadis meet the Wadi Awateib coming from the center of the Butana plateau region, and further north at Wad ban Naqa from where it joins the Nile.
 Naqa was only a camel or donkey's journey from the Nile, and could serve as a trading station on the way to the east; thus it had strategic importance.

 Naqa is one of the largest ruined sites in the country and indicates an important ancient city once stood in the location.
 It was one of the centers of the Kingdom of Meroë, which served as a bridge between the Mediterranean world and Africa.
 The site has two notable temples, one devoted to Amun and the other to Apedemak which also has a Roman kiosk nearby.
 With Meroë and Musawwarat es-Sufra it is known as the Island of Meroe, and was listed as a UNESCO World Heritage Site in 2011.